-Keep your pie classic with 100 percent apple flavor, or toss in a few handfuls of dried fruit or nuts to make your pie taste even more like fall.
+Keep your pie simple and prepare it as instructed, or toss in a few handfuls of dried fruit or nuts to make your pie taste even more like fall.
+Golden raisins, craisins, dried cherries, chopped dried figs or chopped dates are all great choices for dried fruit and chopped pecans or walnuts are especially fitting for the season.
+Just be sure to toast the nuts first for the best flavor.
 One caveat: don't try this with pears, since they're too soft in texture to make it through the spiralizing process intact.

-Unroll one prepared pie crust or roll one round of homemade pie dough into a circle large enough to fit a standard 9-inch pie plate.
+Roll out one prepared pie crust into a circle large enough to fit a standard 9-inch pie plate.
 Place in the pie plate, cutting and folding excess dough underneath the edges to create a scalloped crust edge.
-Dock the crust by pricking holes across the bottom of the crust with a fork or tip of a paring knife.
+Dock the crust by pricking holes across the bottom of the crust with a fork or tip of a paring knife.3.

-Freeze the crust in the pan for at least 15 minutes while you prep the filling.
+Freeze the crust in the pan for at least 15 minutes while you prepare the filling.4.

 Rinse the apples — no need to peel them — and spiralize.
 Discard stems and cores.
-Toss the spiralized apples with the lemon juice.
+Toss the spiralized apples with the lemon juice.5.

-Pour the filling into the prepared crust.
-Place the butter cubes evenly across the surface of the filling.
+In a large bowl, whisk together the sugar, cornstarch, cinnamon, and ginger, then add the apples and gently toss to combine.
+Transfer the filling to the prepared crust.
+Place the butter cubes evenly across the surface of the filling.6.

-Unroll/roll out the second round of pie dough.
-Slice into 1-inch-wide strips for lattice if desired.
-Top the pie with the second pie crust, making slits in the crust so that steam can escape if you're not weaving a lattice pattern.
+Roll out the second round of pie dough.
+Slice into 1-inch-wide strips for a lattice topping, if desired.
+Top the pie with the second pie crust, making slits in the crust so that steam can escape if you're not weaving a lattice pattern.7.

-Brush the top crust — but not the edges — with cream and sprinkle with sugar if desired.
+Brush the top crust — but not the edges — with cream and sprinkle with sugar, if desired.8.